wes-gw/test/Documentations/Database/Database Design.md

 - Defined [feature requirements]()
 - Defined [use cases]()

-We document the design of our database in two formats:
+We document the design of our database in two formats, serving as a ground truth or “blueprint” to describe the schema:

 - [Schema Unified Modeling Language (UML)]()